To homepage

 Five generations back in time

 A second step follows in 2017 by participating as five distant cousins of the Van Bohe(e)men family in a kinship study by the Catholic University of Leuven.
-This involves a common ancestor who was born in 1781 (ancestor with generation number 7008).
+The five cousins involve a common ancestor who was born in 1781.

-Now 37 locations (markers) in the Y-DNA were analyzed, and no significant differences were found.
+This time 37 locations (markers) in the Y-DNA were analyzed, No significant differences were found.
 This means that the five distant cousins are not only related in a legal sense, but also in a biological sense.
 This outcome strengthened the reliability of the established family tree (and also the family feeling among the cousins).

 One generation back in time

 In 2020, FTDNA compared Peter van Boheemen’s Y-DNA at 37 markers with that of a brother.
-This resulted in an Exact Match.
+This resulted in an Exact Match as expected.

 Ten generations back in time

-Untill now, it has not been possible to prove, on the basis of archival material, that the so-called The Hague Soldiers’ Branch joins the other branches of the Van Bohe(e)men family within the period 1650-1800.
+Untill now, it has not been possible to prove, on the basis of archival material, that the so-called The Hague Soldiers’ Branch joins the other branches of the Van Bohe(e)men family.
 There are various indications of a connection in the form of names and places of residence.
-These indications indicate that Dirk van Boheemen, the oldest ancestor of The Hague Soldies’ Branch, is a grandson of Jan Cornelisz. to Eikenduinen who was born around 1555 (ancestor with generation number 7008).
+They indicate that Dirk van Boheemen, the oldest known ancestor of The Hague Soldies’ Branch, is a grandson of Dirk Jansz. van Bohemen who was born around 1586 (ancestor VId in period 1430-1650).

-In 2023, a descendant of The Hague Soldiers’ Branch is willing to have his Y-DNA analyzed at 37 markers by FTDNA.
-Compared to the Y-DNA of Peter van Boheemen, there is a genetic distance of ‘2 steps’.
+In 2023, a still living descendant of The Hague Soldiers’ Branch is willing to have his Y-DNA analyzed at 37 markers by FTDNA.
+Compared to the Y-DNA of Peter van Boheemen, who is not belonging to The Hague Soldiers Branch, there is a genetic distance of ‘2 steps’.
 This result points to a common ancestor 10 generations ago and a time difference of 387 years.
-This is very similar to what was hypothesized in advance and may therefore be regarded as evidence for a connection.
-It therefore remains useful to continue searching for additional evidence in archives.
+This result leads to Dirk Jansz. van Bohemen as previously hypothesized.
+The DNA research thus provides a second strong indication for the descent of Dirk van Bohemen.
+It therefore remains useful to search for archive material about his descent.

 Call